 About Student Scoop

 Student Scoop is a guest blog written by members of the Academy of Nutrition and Dietetics for students and interns in nutrition and dietetics.
-Writers focus on issues that are of interest to students, including tips about nutrition programs and internships, and recipes and nutrition advice, too.
-Email for information about how to contribute.
+Writers focus on issues that are of interest to students, including recipes as well as tips about nutrition programs and internships.
+Email for information about contributing to Student Scoop.

 About The Feed

-Launched in 2015, The Feed is Food & Nutrition’s blog about the dynamic world of nutrition informatics: the intersection of nutrition, information and technology — a major driving force supporting all areas and disciplines of dietetics practice.
-No matter what the specialty, nutrition informatics affects the career of registered dietitian nutritionists and the communities they serve.
-Ready to get involved?
-Email us at TheFeed@eatright.org.
+Launched in 2015, The Feed is Food & Nutrition’s blog about the dynamic world of nutrition informatics: the intersection of nutrition, information and technology.
+Email for information about contributing to The Feed.

 What are the benefits of being a guest blogger with Food & Nutrition?